dcastl2/prog-lang/notes/syntax/README.rst

 * Synthesized attributes are computed using semantic functions which depend only on the values of attributes of child nodes.
-Inherited attributes are computed using semantic functions which depend only on the values of ancestor nodes.
+Inherited attributes are computed using semantic functions which depend only on the values of parent and sibling nodes.

 * A predicate function takes the form of a boolean expression on the union of the total attribute set.